Choose your language

 If you’ve changed print drivers then you need to click Computer properties > Print queues > Update print queue for these changes to take effect.
 This will remove the print queue and then add it again with the new print driver.

-How to use Print Deploy
+How to use PaperCut Print Deploy

 If you’re fed up with creating print queues and manually installing print drivers on different computers, and you’re wondering if there is an easier way… the answer is yes!
-It’s called Print Deploy.

 Print Deploy is a PaperCut tool that gets the right printer drivers and print queues to the right person in the right location.
 Every.
 Single.
 Time.
-It doesn’t matter what workspace they’re using, if they’re a Mac or Windows person, on a server or server-less.
+It doesn’t matter what workspace they’re using, if they’re a Mac or Windows person, on a server, or server-less.

-With Print Deploy, users can move between locations – for example, branches, offices, or campuses – without having to set up any printers.
 You just create the print queues you want, then download our nifty Cloner tool which copies the queues and sends them off the users’ computers.
 It’s that simple!

 Learn more about PaperCut Print Deploy